 Oysters are high in zinc which helps to regulate the immune system and thyroid.
 Zinc is essential for the production of white blood cells which help protect against pathogens.
 Oysters are also rich in zinc and copper, both important for thyroid function and collagen synthesis.

 Dulse flakes contain Iodine which your thyroid needs in order to make thyroid stimulating hormone.
 Adequate iodine consumption also prevents and in some cases, helps reduce the presence of a goiter.

-This phytonutrient-rich fruit contains twice the amount of potassium that bananas do and also contain monounsaturated fats which help regulate blood sugar and provide the thyroid with a steady supply of energy to function.
+This phytonutrient-rich fruit contains twice the amount of potassium as bananas and also contains monounsaturated fats, which help regulate blood sugar and provide the thyroid with a steady supply of energy to function.

-Leafy greens are not only neuroprotective but they also help downregulate inflammation in the body.
+Leafy greens are not only neuroprotective, but they also help regulate inflammation in the body.
 Greens contain powerful antioxidants and carotenoids that help lower free radical damage.

 Many people are concerned about the natural occurring goitrogens found in dark leafy greens and cruciferous vegetables however no human study has ever shown that consuming cruciferous vegetables can induce hypothyroidism.
 Goitrogens do block iodine uptake in the body but cooking vegetables and continuing to eat sea vegetables allow for the thyroid to have all the iodine it needs to thrive.